 The sweet spot for many teams is to use mostly closed-ended questions, with some optional open-ended follow-ups to gather more qualitative data.

-Good closed-ended questions start long before you type the answer options.
-They start with the decision you want to make from the data.
+The creation of good closed-ended questions starts with the decision you want to make from the data, even before you've started on potential responses.
 For example, if you're conducting a customer survey, you may be making a decision about how you can improve your customer support process.

 Use this checklist as your default workflow:

-Most "bad data" issues come from option design, not from statistics.
+Most data issues come from option design, not from statistics.

 Here are a few patterns that routinely distort survey responses, plus a cleaner alternative.